-Figure 2 shows the sequential time diagram of the throughput measured at the VF instances involved in the deployment of the following service chain sequence: i) VF-1 $\rightarrow$ VF- $7 \rightarrow VF-9$ , ii) VF-1 $\rightarrow VF-9$ , iii) VF-1.
+Figure 2 shows the sequential time diagram of the throughput measured at the VF instances involved in the deployment of the following service chain sequence: i) VF-1 \rightarrow VF- $7 \rightarrow \text{VF-9}$, ii) VF-1 $\rightarrow \text{VF-9}$, iii) VF-1.
 At time t = 0 the three chains have already been successfully deployed.
 According to the initial placement, instances of VF-1 and VF-7 are deployed in DC-1, whereas instances of VF-9 are deployed in DC-2.
 We can observe that at t = 9s traffic starts flowing through instances involved in the first chain, i.e., VF-1, VF-7 and VF-9 (throughput equal to 1 Mbit/s).
 When traffic is sent through the second chain, at t = 40s a second flow is measured at VF-1 and VF-9 instances (throughput equal to 2 Mbit/s).
 Finally, when the third chain is loaded with traffic, throughput equal to 3 Mbit/s is measured at VF-1 instance at t = 70s.
 At the end of the experiment (t = 100s), the measured throughput drops to zero due to the deletion of the three service chains.
-This demonstrates the correct deployment and deletion of the service chains across the involved domains.